 Telkonet launched a new platform in 2020 named Rhapsody.
-Although the Rhapsody Platform shares many similarities with the EcoSmart Platform, it extends beyond some EcoSmart capabilities with native support for our new devices that use WIFI and BLE for configuration and setup.
-It also provides a more modern architecture to allow for enhanced scalability of real time IoT data.
+Although the Rhapsody Platform shares many similarities with EcoSmart Platform, it extends beyond some

+EcoSmart capabilities with native support for our new devices that use WIFI and BLE for configuration and setup.
+It also provides a more modern architecture to allow for enhanced scalability of real time IOT data.
 For example, data reporting is instantaneous with the Rhapsody Platform because it is based on data change instead of 15-minute interval reporting like the EcoSmart Platform.
 The main components that make up the Rhapsody Platform are:

-- · Rhapsody Dashboard: The cloud-based portal that provides remote management, monitoring and reporting capabilities of supported hardware. - · Rhapsody Mobile: The app that assists with the installation and configuration of all supported hardware.
-It also provides remote control capabilities for residential customers - API: The collection of interfaces available for third party data and command access to products running on the Rhapsody Platform.
-These interfaces include BACnet and Rest API options.
+- · Composer: The cloud-based dashboard that provides remote management, monitoring and reporting capabilities of supported hardware. - · Conductor: The mobile app that assists with the installation and configuration of all supported hardware. - Sonata: The mobile app for End Users to control the thermostat and pair a TouchCombo thermostat with a WIFI network. - Melody API: The collection of interfaces available for third party data and command access to products running on the Rhapsody Platform.
+These interfaces include BACnet, GoogleRPC, and Rest API options.